Magnets and Specialty Buildings

 Integration of STEAM (Science, Technology, Engineering, Arts & Mathematics) education to enrich kindergarten through 8th grade learning for Ann Arbor Public Schools students.

 CHS is one of the oldest public magnet schools in the country.
 CHS is a rigorous academic college preparatory magnet school which encourages students to use the entire community as a resource for study and fosters the development of independent learners who practice personal and social responsibility as they prepare for their post-secondary experience.
 Our Community Resources (CR) program is the best of its kind.
 CHS is committed to facilitate innovative learning in the classroom as well as in the community.
 Our open campus environment fosters and encourages self-initiated learning opportunities.
 Students design their own coursework, and sometimes their own courses.
-NOTE: enrollment at Ann Arbor Open is not open to School of Choice applicants.
+NOTE: enrollment at Community High is not open to new School of Choice applicants, only School of Choice students currently attending 8th grade in an AAPS school.

 The magnet programs at Skyline High School are introduced to all freshman students within the context of their regular academic core classes.
 This exploration will provide both a chance to better understand the themes and learning environments of the magnets and will also give all students an opportunity to consider their own personal interests so that, whether they select a magnet or not, they will begin to think of the choices and opportunities in their futures.
 Magnet program enrollment begins with an application process during the ninth grade year with the coursework starting during the tenth grade year.
 Students from all AAPS schools are welcome to apply.